Chronology of World War II

 New Guinea

-On Numfoor Island the American paratroopers make contact with the main body of Japanese who are still holding out about 3 miles northeast of Namber airfield.
+On Numfoor Island the 503rd Parachute Infantry makes contact with the main body of Japanese who are still holding out about three miles northeast of Namber airfield.

-On the mainland, in the Aitape sector, US units counter-attack and succeed in reaching the Driniumor River at 2 points.
-The 128th Inf routs the Japanese coastal attack group, destroying most of its guns.
+On the mainland, in the Aitape sector, US units counterattack.
+Supported by artillery, the 124th Infantry Regiment (31st Infantry Division), the 112th Cavalry, and the 127th and 128th Infantry Regiments (32nd Infantry Division) advance against the enemy and succeed in reaching the Driniumor River at two points.
+5th Air Force supports the attack with air strikes and aerial resupply of troops in heavy jungle.
+The 128th Infantry routs the Japanese coastal attack group, destroying most of its guns.

 [rarrrarr | rarrrarr]